-Welcome to our “How to Play Shuffleboard” series.
-The object of a regular shuffleboard is to slide, by hand, all four of your shuffleboard weights alternately against those of your opponent’s to the highest scoring area without them falling off the end of the shuffleboard into the alley.
+Welcome to Venture Game’s “How to Play Shuffleboard” page.
+The object of a regular shuffleboard is to slide, by hand, all four of your shuffleboard weights alternately against those of your opponents to the highest scoring area without them falling off the end of the shuffleboard into the alley.
 Only the winner receives a score.
 To be the winner, your Weight(s) must be further down the board than your opponent’s.
 You can achieve this by knocking off your opponent’s Weight(s), or by outdistancing them on the board.
-Here are some tips and tricks.

 The Hammer is the last shot in the frame (or round).
 The person or team who has the Hammer in any given frame is considered to be on the defensive.
 In other words, it is an advantage to shoot last.

 Start a two-person game by standing, with your opponent, at the same end of the shuffleboard.
 Toss a coin – or use another method you prefer – to see who will shoot the first Weight and the color of the Weight.
 Each player will play with 4 Weights, of the same color.